 As part of this response, border controls are being implemented by Queensland to restrict non-essential travel to the state and help slow the spread of COVID-19.

-From 25 March 2020, the cattle treatment facility at Mt Lindesay will be closed as a treatment facility and will instead be staffed by Queensland police until further notice to assist in border operations.
+The cattle treatment facility at Mt Lindesay is now closed as a treatment facility and will instead be staffed by Queensland police until further notice to assist in border operations.

 The Kirra Livestock Treatment Facility or a third party provider for cattle tick treatment should now be used for led and tractable stock entering NSW.